einsmein/HSF-prep/solution2.md

     out.__doc__ = mapper.__doc__
     return out```

-The first argument of the function must be index as before.
-In addition, the function must take an instantiated output array as the second argument, and a list that index iterates over as the third argument.
+For a vectorized function, some more restriction is required.
+In addition to index as the first argument, it must take an instantiated output array as the second argument, and a list that index iterates over as the third argument.
 As an example, consider this function that add constant value to all elements in a list of integers.
-Since output is always create as a numpy array, a list is converted to a numpy array.

 ```python
 >>> def add_const(index, out, lst, const):